Baricitinib (By mouth)

 - This medicine may cause the following problems:

-- Increased risk for serious infections (bacterial, fungal, viral), including herpes infection or shingles
+- Increased risk of serious infections (bacterial, fungal, viral), including herpes infection or shingles

-- Increased risk for blood clots, including arterial thrombosis, deep vein thrombosis, pulmonary embolism
+- Increased risk of blood clots (including arterial thrombosis, deep vein thrombosis, pulmonary embolism)

 - Stomach or bowel perforation (tear or hole)

 - High cholesterol in the blood

 - You will need to have a skin test for tuberculosis (TB) before you start this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive TB skin test or been exposed to TB.